Customer Service Chatbot: Build vs Buy vs Hire

 Track these metrics from day one — ideally in a centralized automated dashboard so you don’t have to pull numbers manually each week:

-• Resolution rate: What percentage of conversations does the chatbot resolve without human intervention?
+• Resolution rate: What percentage of conversations does the chatbot resolve without involving a human?
 Target: 60-80%

-• Escalation rate: How often does the bot transfer to a human?
-Track the reasons
+• Escalation rate: How often does the bot hand off to a human?
+Track the reasons why

 • First response time: How quickly does the bot reply?
 Should be under 3 seconds

-• Customer satisfaction: Send a quick rating after conversations.
+• Customer satisfaction (CSAT): Send a quick rating after conversations.
 Even a thumbs up/down helps

-• Common unrecognized queries: Messages the bot could not handle — these become your next improvements
+• Common unrecognized queries: Messages the bot couldn’t handle — these become your next improvements

 Decision Framework: A Flowchart